 No thirteen-year-old should still be sharing a room with their parents.

-We are not a Third World country, and this is not the seventeenth century.
+We’re not a Third World country, and this isn’t the seventeenth century.